thunderbird/webext-docs/messages.rst

       :name: [``body``]
       :type: (string, optional)

-      The content of the part.
+      The quoted-printable or base64 decoded content of the part.
+Only present for parts with a content type of :value:`text/*` and only if requested, see the :value:`decodeContent` option of :ref:`messages.getFull`.
+Use :ref:`messages.getAttachmentFile` to retrieve the content of parts which have a content type other than :value:`text/*`.

    .. api-member::